scottbrumley/insider-webshell-attack/README.md

 Build Environment (Requires Ansible)
 -----------------
--Stand Up the Three Ubuntu Servers
+- Stand Up the Three Ubuntu Servers
--Edit the aws file with the correct Webserver addresses -Add your AWS Key to the root folder (named: xdr.pem) -Add your XDR installer to webshell/roles/webserver/files (named: linux-7-4-0.sh) -Edit webshell/roles/webserver/files/mirror-web-server.sh (change IP to web-dr local IP in AWS) -ansible-playbook -i aws main.yml
+- Edit the aws file with the correct Webserver addresses
+- Add your AWS Key to the root folder (named: xdr.pem)
+- Add your XDR installer to webshell/roles/webserver/files (named: linux-7-4-0.sh)
+- Edit webshell/roles/webserver/files/mirror-web-server.sh (change IP to web-dr local IP in AWS)
+- ansible-playbook -i aws main.yml

 **Attacker Remote**
 >Any machine with a webbrowser